TanmoySG/logsmith-monitor/README.md

 JavaScript and Python Wrappers over these Endpoints are in the Dev Pipeline for easier usage in projects.
 These Wrappers will act help in both local logging as well as to interact with logsmith-monitor Server.

-## Testing and Demo

-To test logsmith-monitor using sample data, refer to the [Test Documentation](./test/README.md)

 ## Architecture